Boost Mobile: Network

 Dish Network began building a nationwide 5G wireless network as part of the company's strategy to expand its services beyond satellite television.
 After acquiring Boost Mobile, Dish began building out a standalone 5G network, that does not rely on any LTE infrastructure.

 In May 2022, Dish began to launch its 5G network, offering service under the "Project Genesis" brand in Las Vegas.
 The company stated that it planned to serve at least 120 cities by the June 2023 deadline.
 In June 2022, Dish announced it had met the FCC mandate to provide coverage to 20% of the U.S. population.
 In June 2023, the company announced that it had met the requirement to provide coverage to 70% of the U.S. population by June 14, 2023.

 As part of EchoStar's rebranding of Boost Mobile, it began referring to its 5G wireless network as the "Boost Mobile Network" and discontinued its usage of the Dish Wireless brand.

 On September 18, 2024, EchoStar requested an extension for the final construction deadlines associated with several of its AWS-4, AWS-3, H Block, 700 MHz, and 600 MHz spectrum licenses until December 31, 2026, with further provisions for extension until June 14, 2028, if certain commitments are met.
 EchoStar committed to expand its nationwide 5G coverage to 80% of the U.S. population by December 31, 2024, and accelerate and expand its final buildout milestones in more than 500 license areas.
 The company promised to offer a nationwide low-cost 5G plan offering 30 GB for $25 per month and a low-cost 5G device costing $125, and it offered to increase the number of 5G towers to 24,000 by mid-2025 and allow small carriers and tribal nations to lease its unused spectrum.
 EchoStar announced that the FCC granted the 5G buildout framework for the Boost Mobile Network on September 20, 2024.

 On August 26, 2025, Echostar announced that it had struck a deal with AT&T to sell all of the company's 3.45 GHz and 600 MHz spectrum licenses.
 The companies also amended their network services agreement to turn Boost Mobile into a hybrid mobile network operator (MNO), making AT&T the main network for Boost customers to resolve the FCC's inquiries into the Echostar's spectrum utilization.
 Echostar assurred customers that they will also continue to have access to the T-Mobile network.
 As a result of this transaction, elements of Boost Mobile's radio access network (RAN) will be decommissioned over time.

+Network shutdown

+On November 15, 2025, EchoStar shut down its wireless network and became an MVNO hosted on AT&T's mobile network.

 Radio frequency spectrum chart

-The following is a list of known frequencies that Boost Mobile employs or plans to employ in the United States.
+The following is a list of known frequencies that Boost Mobile employed or planned to employ in the United States prior to shutting down its network in November 2025.